Chapter Eight. So I Have a Case, What Now?

 For sexual harassment and discrimination claims, before an employee can bring a lawsuit for damages, an employee must first exhaust administrative remedies by filing a claim with the California DFEH or the federal EEOC.
 The filing of the administrative claim is required by the statutes, FEHA and Title VII, as a necessary step before one can bring a lawsuit.
 The complaint to the California DFEH or to the federal EEOC must contain sufficient facts to support the eventual claims in the lawsuit for either harassment, discrimination, or retaliation in order for the claim in their lawsuit to survive legal scrutiny.

-Under California FEHA, a complaint must be brought to the DFEH within one year from the date of the last incident of harassment or discrimination.
+Under California FEHA, a complaint must be brought to the DFEH within three years from the date of the last incident of harassment or discrimination.
+This was just extended in 2020.
+Previously victims only had one year to file a complaint with the DFEH.
 Under Title VII, the victim has 180 days from the incident, but that period is extended to 300 days if the victim also institutes a complaint with the DFEH.

 This chapter discusses the statutes of limitations and the manner in which the courts deal with continuing violations, such as where the incidents of sexual harassment occur over periods of years.